gnowenegue/dialogue-systems-1-2026/labs/lab3.md

    ```sh
    echo 'export const KEY = "paste your KEY 1 here";' >> azure.ts
    ```
    Don't add this file to version control. ".gitignore" file does it for you.
-Check where that file is located using `cd` and `ls -la` commands (hint: =cd ..=) and see which files are not added to version control:
+Check where that file is located using `cd` and `ls -la` commands (hint: `cd ..`) and see which files are not added to version control:
    ```sh
    cat .gitignore
    ```